-Our guidelines to prepare for your simulation appointment include:
+Here are our guidelines to help you prepare for your simulation appointment and what to expect.

 Before the day of your simulation